8 Computing persistent homology in Julia

 In this chapter we learned to:

-• Compute cubical persistence for gridded data
+• compute cubical persistence on gridded data;

-• Visualize persistence diagrams and barcodes
+• visualize diagrams and barcodes with TDAplots.jl;